ethicalknight/websecscanner/README.md

-# WebSecSimScanner
+# WebSecScanner

-**WebSecSimScanner** is a lightweight web vulnerability scanner tool for simulating real-time scanning on locally hosted websites.
+**WebSecScanner** is a lightweight web vulnerability scanner tool for simulating real-time scanning on locally hosted websites.

 ## ✅ Features